CloudCannon/pagefind/docs/content/docs/api.md

 - The `filters` key contains the number of results if a given filter were to be applied in addition to the current filters.
 - The `totalFilters` key contains the number of results if a given filter were to be applied instead of the current filters.
+- The `unfilteredResultCount` key details the number of results for the search term alone, if no filters had been applied.

 ```js
 {